New York Times Best-selling Author and Expert on Addiction & Recovery

 With unflinching candor, Sheff shares with audiences his harrowing story of addiction and the bumpy road to recovery.
 Sheff began drinking at 11 and over the rest of his childhood and into his early twenties, he smoked pot regularly, did cocaine and ecstasy, and developed addictions to methamphetamines and heroin.
 Surprisingly, he felt like he could always quit and pull his life together whenever he needed to.
 A a violent relapse one summer in California finally led him to sobriety and recovery from alcohol and drugs.

-Nic Sheff lives with his wife and two hound dogs in Los Angeles, CA.
+Nic Sheff has been sober over eight years and lives with his wife and two hound dogs (and one cat) in Los Angeles, CA.